cysnhr/discontinued-100-days-of-code/log.md

 **Today's Progress**: Learned about linked lists on [Coderbyte](https://coderbyte.com/video/the-basics-of-linked-lists).
 Wrote code for CS50 Problem Set 1 but is missing one tiny part where I can't identify Mastercards.
 Will probably finish it off tomorrow.

 **Thoughts:** I wrote something which is better than nothing...?
 Also coding while eating dinner is probably not so good for digestion because I felt and it's not because of the constant errors.
-But all this took wayyy too much time and I need to manage my time better.
+But all this took wayyy too much time, like, I just forget time passing when I'm writing this, and I need to manage my time better--should try the pomodoro technique.

 **Link to work:** https://cs50.harvard.edu/x/2023/psets/1/credit/